-Clackamas Water Environment Services has completed our draft Capital Improvement Plan (CIP) for Fiscal Years 2022/23 -2026/27.
-WES's CIP is a rolling five-year plan, which identifies and prioritizes wastewater and stormwater construction projects and major equipment purchases.
+WES' CIP is a rolling five-year plan that identifies and prioritizes wastewater and stormwater construction projects and major equipment purchases.
 Updated annually, the CIP provides planning level schedules, budget estimates, and identifies funding sources for projects.
 The CIP puts forward a prioritized plan that will maintain existing facilities, allow efficient, cost-effective operations and support service area growth while continuing to protect public health and water quality.
+The plan includes the full wastewater capital plan and a previously-approved stormwater capital plan with the addition of three projects that were recently allocated American Rescue Plan funding by this Board.
+A future update of the CIP will include the full recommendations of the recently completed Storm System Master Plan.